twbs/bootstrap/docs/getting-started/contents.md

     └── bootstrap.min.js
 {% endhighlight %}

 This is the most basic form of Bootstrap: precompiled files for quick drop-in usage in nearly any web project.
 We provide compiled CSS and JS (`bootstrap.*`), as well as compiled and minified CSS and JS (1bootstrap.min.*1).
-Also included is the optional Bootstrap theme.

 ### Bootstrap source code